https://invisible-island.net/ncurses/man/

 documented in Issues 6 and later has no mechanism for setting margins.

-terminal capabilities rather than built-in tables.
+by using terminal capabilities rather than built-in tables.

 POSIX documents no limit on the number of tab stops.
 Other